Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 At Van Isle Marina, we are the proud and exclusive dealer of Pursuit Boats right here on BC’s West Coast.
 We offer a spectacular collection of dual and single console vessels, designed to match your fishing, entertaining and cruising goals to a T. From the 26’ long C260 center console to the 37’ 11” D365 dual console model, there’s something to suit all needs.
 Made in the USA with the highest quality and dependability.
 One of these feature-packed Pursuits will be exactly right for you and whoever you love to spend time with on the water.

 Ready to take the plunge?
-Come visit our team of dedicated brokers at Van Isle Marina.
+Contact our ultra-experienced yacht broker at Van Isle Marina.
 Located in beautiful Sidney, BC, we offer a wide range of luxurious new and used yachts and boats in addition to the complete line of Pursuit models.
 Call or email today to find the perfect fit for your boating needs.

 Boat Maintenance Checklist